 Julie Ingram and Rob Berry will be Cairo next week continuing CCRI’s collaboration with Research Institute for Sustainable Environment (RISE) at the American University Cairo (AUC), where they will be running workshops aimed to improve better water management for small holder farmers in Egypt.

 Julie Ingram is in Johannesburg, South Africa, at the 4th Global Science Conference On Climate Smart Agriculture (CSA), where she will be presenting a poster authored by herself and Emilio J González-Sánchez, who is from the University of Córdoba, Spain and Secretary General, European Conservation Agriculture Federation.

 Julie is giving a presentation at a mini-symposium in Wageningen today, 4th October, entitled ‘Developing effective decision support for managing soil organic matter – stakeholder perspectives’, which is based on her research under the EU funded SmartSOil project.

 Julie Ingram has had a paper published in Environmental Innovation and Societal Transitions.
 The paper can be accessed online.

 Julie Ingram is at the 23rd European Seminar on Extension (and) Education this week in Chania, Crete, where she will be presenting a paper on behalf of a VALERIE team of co-authors from CCRI and Wageningen University.
-The seminar title is Transformative learning: new directions in agricultural extension and education.

 Julie Ingram and Damian Maye have had a article published in a new book.
 “Niche knowledge systems-challenging or invigorating the AKS?
 An analysis of the Permaculture community in England”, was published in AgroEcological Transitions : Changes and breakthroughs in the making.